Identifying the fingerprints of topological states by tuning magnetoresistance in a semimetal: the case of topological half-Heusler Pt1-xAuxLuSb: Discussion

-Having described the magnetotransport properties in our thin films we construct a simple model to understand how quantum Hall states emerge from the TSS in the semi-metallic thin films.
+Having described the magnetotransport properties in our thin films we now construct a simple model to establish that the observed quantum Hall states originate from the topological surface states (TSS).
 We assume the presence of linearly dispersive TSS at both the surfaces of our thin films given by

-where the film surface vector is along the $z$ axis, $\sigma_i$ ($\tau_i$) represents the spin (surface) subspace.
+where the film surface vector is along the $z$ axis, $\sigma_i$ ($\tau_i$) represents the spin (surface) subspace\cite{brune2011quantum}.
 We further add a Zeeman term ($H_{Z}$), a hybridization term ($H_{hyb}$) that captures the interaction between the two TSS at opposite surfaces leading to the opening of a hybridization gap as observed in the ARPES measurements, and an inversion symmetry breaking term ($H_{invb}$) that lifts the degeneracy between the TSS at opposite surfaces, which could arise due to different screening effect and/or different surface potential at the two surfaces.
 The total Hamiltonian is

 Note that the \textit{g}-factor is the effective \textit{g}-factor that incorporates orbital contributions of the bulk bands, thus capturing the modification of the surface state dispersion from the ideal Dirac-like behavior.
-Evidence for \textit{g}-factor anisotropy in the surface states is obtained from the angle-dependent magnetoresistance measurements \cite{suppl}.
-From the equations above we obtain the Landau energy levels given by
+Evidence for \textit{g}-factor anisotropy in the surface states is obtained from the angle-dependent magnetoresistance measurements (see Figs.~S8,S9 in \cite{suppl}) From the equations above we obtain the Landau energy levels given by